ForeignOx/notes/Physics/Component 2/Solids Under Stress/Compressive Strain.md

-Compressive strain is defined in exactly the same way as [[tensile strain]], but the object is being compressed instead of stretched
+Compressive strain is defined in exactly the same way as [[Tensile Strain]], but the object is being compressed instead of stretched

 #Physics #Materials #Definition